ritikasharma1505/AWS-Projects/Hosting a static website on Amazon S3/README.md

 Step 8: Clean up
 - Delete the AWS resources that you allocated so that you no longer accrue charges.
 After you delete your AWS resources, your website is no longer available.

+**Extra Note: Amazon S3 static websites support only HTTP endpoints.
+If you want to use HTTPS, you can use Amazon CloudFront to serve a static website hosted on Amazon S3 To use HTTPS with a custom domain, see Configuring a static website using a custom domain registered with Route 53.**

+Why Hosting static website on Amazon S3?

++ Highly Available: Because AWS S3 allows for unlimited object storage and replicates each object across multiple availability zones, high availability, and durability are guaranteed even in the event of an AZ failure.
++ Security: AWS S3, which is managed and maintained by AWS, is a highly secure service that can be made even more secure by turning on bucket encryption.

++ Easy to manage and maintain: When necessary, AWS S3 offers a simple console interface for managing and maintaining bucket objects.
+It also offers API support using the AWS SDKs that are available.

++ Easy integration with other AWS services: Other AWS services like CloudFront, Route53, CloudWatch, Lambda, etc. can be used with AWS S3 with ease.